 The West Virginia Organization for Nursing Leadership provides leadership, professional development, advocacy, and research to advance nursing practice and patient care, promote nursing leadership excellence, and shape health care policy.

-It is time for members to vote for candidates to serve in a WVONL leadership position!
+It is time for members to vote for candidates to serve on the WVONL board of directors!

 We will be accepting nominations until August 24, 2022.
 Please verify a willingness to serve if elected with your nominee.
 You may self-nominate.

 The President and President-Elect shall be nurses in leadership practice and active members of AONL upon installation.

 Officers shall be installed at the Fall Conference and shall assume their duties on January 1st of the following year.
 They shall serve for a term of two years.

 Elected Directors shall be installed at the Annual meeting in the Fall and serve for a term of three years.
 Their term begins on January 1st of the following year.